University of Massachusetts Amherst: Charles River Campus of UMass Amherst

+Charles River Campus of UMass Amherst (formerly known as the Mt.
+Ida Campus of UMass Amherst) primarily serves as a center for student experiential learning and professional development and facilitates connections between the state’s flagship public research university and the business, civic, government, education, and cultural communities in the Greater Boston region, amplifying UMass Amherst’s impact in the Commonwealth.

+Acquired from the former Mount Ida College in 2018, the campus also serves as a secondary instructional and residential site for UMass Amherst, offering comprehensive internship pathways in a variety of disciplines, a career exploration program for first-year students, an undergraduate program in Veterinary Technology, and graduate programs in Statistics and Business and Analytics.

 On April 6, 2018, Mount Ida College announced that it would shut down and the University of Massachusetts would be absorbing its campus.
 Mount Ida students were given a guaranteed transfer to UMass Dartmouth, and the campus became part of UMass Amherst.

 Springfield Satellite Center of UMass Amherst

 The UMass Amherst Henry M. Thomas III Center at Springfield is a center for secondary instruction of the university located in Springfield to connect the university to the nearest metropolitan area, which is located 25 miles away.

 Campus safety

 Riots occurred after the Boston Red Sox lost the 1986 World Series, won in 2004 and 2007, after the Red Sox were eliminated in the 2003 and 2008 playoffs, after UMass' football team lost in the Division I-AA football championship game in 2006 and after the Patriots first Super Bowl victory over St. Louis in Super Bowl XXXVI.
 The majority of these riots have been non-violent on the side of the students, except for the 1986 riot in which an argument between hundreds of students intensified into racial altercations where a black student was attacked and beaten to unconsciousness by 15 to 20 white students according to archives from The Republican.
 In the wake of these events, students have worked to have open dialogues with the administration and police department about campus safety, the right to gather, the police force, and better methods of crowd control.